 Late Return Policy

 There are occasions where a School-sponsored trip will return late on a weeknight.
 If the school-provided transportation returns to campus before midnight, students are required to be in school the entire next day.
 If the School-sponsored transportation returns to campus between midnight and two a.m., students will be excused from first and second period and should sign in by the beginning of third period.
-If the School-sponsored transportation returns to campus between two and four a.m., students will be excused until fifth period.
+If the School-sponsored transportation returns to campus between two and four a.m., students will be excused until fourth period.
 As with other anticipated absences, students should speak to teachers before the event if they anticipate such late returns in order to make mutually satisfactory arrangements for work to be completed, tests taken, or assignments submitted.

 2. A student's first two unexcused tardies carry no penalty.
 Afterwards, each additional unexcused tardy is one demerit.